This jewelry box repurposed turned into a writing box instead!

 The dining room furniture (buffet and table) got new paint and stain (on the buffet).

-I am planning to make 2 benches for each side of the table and getting rid of the 4 chairs on either side.
+I am planning to make 2 benches for each side of the table and get rid of the 4 chairs on either side.